 An introduction to paralegal studies and the fundamentals of paralegalism with a comprehensive survey of professional responsibility issues for legal assistants, including the study of the American Bar Association's Model Code and Model Rules of Professional Responsibility and various professional paralegal associations' codes of ethics.
-Students explore licensing and regulating issues.
-This is a legal specialty course.
-This is a writing enriched course.
-Students must attain a minimum grade of C for this class.
-Prerequisite: Introduction to Law.
+Students also explore licensing and regulating issues.
+Prerequisite: LEI 101.